-- There won't be any make-up for ALS's and project steps in any case, including medical health reports and official university activities. - ❖ If your exams' weighted average is below 30, you will fail the course even if your total grade is equal or above the overall passing grade. - Surely, having exam's weighted average greater than or equal to 30 does not mean that you will pass the course. - If your overall grade is lower than 45, you will fail the course. - ❖ If you miss all of the ALSs, do not participate in the project, midterm and final exam as well; then you will get an NA grade. - ❖ If you miss the midterm or final exam and if you do not take the make-up exam for that missing exam; then you will directly get an F grade.
+- ❖ There won't be any make-up for quizzes and take-home exams in any case, including medical health reports and official university activities. - ❖ If your exams' weighted average is below 30, you will fail the course even if your total grade is equal or above the overall passing grade. - Surely, having exam's weighted average greater than or equal to 30 does not mean that you will pass the course. - ❖ If you miss all of the quizzes, all of the take-home exams, midterm and final exam as well; then you will get an NA grade. - ❖ If you miss the midterm or final exam and if you do not take the make-up exam for that missing exam; then you will directly get an F grade.